-An SSL certificate is an essential digital document that provides a unique identification for a website and establishes a secure connection between the server and the user’s browser.
-It uses the SSL (Secure Socket Layer) protocol to encrypt transferred data, ensuring that sensitive information such as payment details and login credentials remains private and protected from unauthorized access.
+An SSL certificate is an essential digital document that provides unique identification for a website and establishes a secure connection between the server and the user's browser.
+It uses the SSL protocol (Secure Socket Layer) to encrypt transferred data, ensuring that confidential information, such as payment details and login credentials, remains private and safe from unauthorized access.

-Businesses and users should add SSL certificates to their websites to protect online transactions and maintain the privacy and security of customer information.
-This data includes potentially sensitive information such as names, addresses, credit card numbers, or other financial details.
+Companies and users must add SSL certificates to their websites to protect online transactions and maintain the privacy and security of customer information.
+This data includes potentially confidential information, such as names, addresses, credit card numbers or other financial details.

-In short: an SSL certificate keeps connections secure and prevents criminals from reading or modifying the information transferred between two systems (browser and server).
+In summary: the SSL certificate keeps connections secure and prevents criminals from reading or modifying the information transferred between two systems (browser and server)

 How an SSL certificate works

-The steps of a connection to a website with an SSL certificate are as follows.
+The steps of a connection to a website with an SSL certificate would be the following.

-- A user connects to the website through their browser, which is protected by SSL certificates.
+- A user, through their browser, connects to the website protected by SSL certificates.

-- In response, the web server sends a copy of its SSL certificate to the browser.
+- In response, the web server sends the browser a copy of its SSL certificate.

 - The browser checks whether the SSL certificate is trustworthy.
-If the certificate is valid, a message is sent to the web server.
+If the certificate is correct, a message is sent to the web server.

-- The web server returns a signed acknowledgment.
+- The web server returns a signed acknowledgement

-- An SSL-encrypted connection is established between the browser and the web server.
+- An SSL-encrypted connection is started between the browser and the web server.

-How to identify a certificate and view its information
+How to identify a certificate and check its information.

-We can identify a website with an SSL certificate when we see a padlock icon in the browser’s address bar.
+We can identify a website with a certificate when we see a padlock in the browser bar.

-If we click on the padlock, we can view detailed information about the issuer and the details of the website we are visiting.
+If we click on the padlock, we can check detailed information about its issuer and the details of the website we are visiting.

-You can even view additional information about its validity, the type of certificate, and other details by clicking on The connection is secure and then on The certificate is valid:
+You could even check extra information about its validity, the type of certificate and other information by clicking on The connection is secure and then on The certificate is valid:

-free Let’s Encrypt certificate included with the vast majority of our hosting plans.
+free Let's Encrypt certificateavailable in the vast majority of our hostings.

 Related Articles